Eliyahu Libman: Political career

 In the 2018 Israeli municipal elections, Libman won 53% of the votes in Kiryat Arba, defeating the incumbent Malachi Levinger who received 39%.

 In 2021, he called for the assassination of Taysir Abu Sneineh, the Mayor of Hebron, who had participated in the Beit Hadassah massacre which Libman had witnessed as a child.

 In June 2023, he voiced public support for the Hilltop Youth, stating: “The heroes of this generation are the Hilltop Youth, who risk their lives in the struggle for the holy land.”

 In September 2023 he announced he would not run for another term in the 2023 Israeli municipal elections.

 Due to the outbreak of the Iron Swords War, elections were postponed to February 2024.

 In January 2024, during the war, he called for the renewal of Jewish settlement in the Gaza Strip.

+Ahead of the 2026 elections for the 26th Knesset, Libman joined Noam's list.

 Personal life

 Libman is married to Avishag (née Segal), and they have eight children.

 They reside in the Givat HaAvot neighborhood of Kiryat Arba.
-His brother Yehuda Libman runs a religious high school in Rehelim and serves as a reserve battalion commander.
+His brother, Yehuda Libman, runs a religious high school in Rehelim, and serves as a reserve battalion commander.

-Another brother, Israel Libman, founded and directs the non-profit Mekimi.
-His wife Shira Libman serves as CEO of the Yesha Council.
+Another brother, Israel Libman, founded, and directs, the non-profit Mekimi.
+His wife, Shira Libman, serves as CEO of the Yesha Council.
 His brother-in-law is cantor and conductor Yotam Segal.

 In 1998, Libman's brother Shneor Shlomo Libman and Harel Ben-Non were murdered in the Yitzhar shooting attack (1998).

 Elyakim Libman

 His son Elyakim Libman, who served as a security guard during the Nova music festival massacre, was initially believed to be among the Israeli hostages held by Hamas.

 During the campaign for his return, Libman publicly criticized the Hostages and Missing Families Forum and opposed any release of Palestinian prisoners.

-He established the "Tikvah Forum".
+He established the Tikva Forum.
 On 3 May 2024 it was revealed that Elyakim had been killed on 7 October and that his remains were mistakenly buried in Holon Cemetery alongside another victim.